akimcube/Organizer/README.md

-# Organizer Program
+# QuickiDaily
+- Originally named "Organizer" hence the file names
-Use for Congressional App Competition
+- Use for Congressional App Competition

+#Purpose and Functions
+- s